 Factual Reporting: HIGH

-When I set out to review this website my first thought was this must be another WW3 conspiracy website.
+When I set out to review this website, my first thought was this must be another WW3 conspiracy website.
 I was pleasantly surprised to find it a very credible source.
-The Defcon Warning System was founded in 1984 and over the years transitioned to the web.
-Defcon is not affiliated with the Government as explained on their about page.
-Their mission is to report news about the threat of nuclear war and how to prepare for the event.
+The Defcon Warning System was founded in 1984 and, over the years, transitioned to the web.
+Defcon is not affiliated with the Government, as explained on their about page.
+Their mission is to report news about the threat of nuclear war and prepare for the event.